soveran/relay/README.markdown

 It uses your own SSH, not a Ruby version, so you can profit from your settings and public/private keys.

+The following options are available:

+    -c command
+        Executes the command on the passed servers.

+    -f recipe
+        Reads commands from a file and executes them in the passed servers.

 Usage
 -----

-To send a command to a server called `myserver`:
+To send a command to two servers called `server1` and `server2`:

-    $ relay execute "ls -al" myserver
+    $ relay -c "ls -al" server1 server2
-    $ relay execute "cd foo; ls" myserver
+    $ relay -c "cd foo; ls" server1 server2
+    $ relay -c "cd foo" -c "ls" server1 server2

 If you want to send more commands, you can write a shell script: